jacobposz/Music-Recommendation-System/README.md

 ## Critical Analysis
 ### What is the impact of this project?
+The impact of this project is that it has shown me how helpful and widely used ANNOY really is.
+Annoy is in a league of its own when it comes to music recommendation engines: it has the ability to use static files as indexes.
+In particular, this means you can share index across processes.
+Annoy also decouples creating indexes from loading them, so you can pass around indexes as files and map them into memory quickly.
+Moreover, Annoy tries to minimize memory footprint to keep indexes small.

 ### What does it reveal or suggest
+Based on my understanding and research, ANNOY was created by Erik Bernhardsson (an ex-Spotify employee) and is still used by Spotify today.
+That suggests that it is extremely effiecient and extremely good at what it does.
+I know this because I am a Spotify user and can attest to their awesome song recommendations, based on my listening history.
+Moreover, it suggests that

 ### What is the next step?